Skip to content

 brushing hoagie buns with olive oil

-Sprinkle about ¼ of shredded mozzarella on the bottom of the bun and fill the sandwich with meatballs and sauce.
+Assemble the sandwich: I sprinkle about ¼ cup of shredded mozzarella on the bottom of each toasted bun, then fill the sandwich with the meatballs and plenty of sauce.

 adding meatballs to subs

-Sprinkle on an additional ¼ cup of mozzarella and bake on a middle rack at 425° for 4 to 6 minutes or until the cheese is melted.
+Melt the cheese: I add another ¼ cup of mozzarella on top of the sandwiches and bake them on the middle rack at 425°F for 4 to 6 minutes, or until the cheese is melted.

 adding cheese to meatball subs

-Serve the subs with additional sauce and optional garnishes of grated parmigiano and minced parsley.
+Serve the subs: I bring the sandwiches to the table with extra sauce on the side and finish them with optional garnishes of grated Parmigiano and a sprinkle of minced parsley.

 toasted meatball sub